KennethMurugu/AI-Routines/README.md

 The AI uses a randomizer to pick the appropriate card to play

 ## Plans for the future
--Each card is associated with a real number that specifies its value(*importance*) based on card type.
+- Each card is associated with a real number that specifies its value(*importance*) based on card type.
 In future the AI should pick a combination of cards, as opposed to only a single card, and play a particular combination based on the combined value of the cards in the combination.
--Value of a combination should also be weighted according to difficulty chosen.
+- Value of a combination should also be weighted according to difficulty chosen.